 But first, what’s behind the product shortage?

-Emily Unglesby of dtnpf.com provided an excellent overview of the issue here.
+Emily Unglesby of dtnpf.com provided an excellent overview of the issue here and here.
 She said the reasons for the shortage are many-fold and came together in a perfect storm.
 Starting about 2017 or so, pesticide manufacturers tried to reduce the overall inventory of products to improve logistical efficiencies.
 That effort was rewarded in 2019 when a wet spring in the US dramatically reduced seeded area to a low of 165 M acres.
 The resulting lower demand again provided incentives to reduce inventories.
 At the same time, US trade sanctions against China in the form of tariffs impacted production and shipment of many active ingredients to US markets.
 When Covid-19 happened, it affected both production and shipping of many goods, including pesticides.
 Container shipment costs increased sharply, and the ability to move them to and from ports was hampered.
 This then coincided with record seeded area in the US of 180 M acres in 2021, creating higher than usual demand.
 By that time, very little buffer remained in the system.
+The growth of Enlist E3 and Xtend Flex has placed additional pressure on glufosinate.

 Then two further events occurred.
 Hurricane Ida forced a shutdown of Bayer’s Louisiana glyphosate plant.
 And China, in late 2021, legislated a temporary 90% reduction of yellow phosphorus production in Yunnan Province in anticipation of the 2022 Olympic Winter Games.
 With phosphorus as a fundamental ingredient in glyphosate, glufosinate, and some fertilizers, this loss of production places significant strain on many products.
 The usual habit of returning unused pesticides to the retailer also became less common amidst shortage news, adding difficulty to planning inventories and demand.